vgarmes/vgarmes.github.io/src/content/blog/oh-my-posh-shell.md

 ## Install Oh My Posh

-One of the most important steps for customizing the terminal is installing Oh My Posh.
-Oh My Posh enables you to use the full color set to define and render the prompt by easily creating your own theme or using one from their extensive library.
+Oh My Posh enables you to to use the full color set to change the appearance of the commpand prompt by creating your own theme or use one from their extensive library.

 Oh My Posh can be installed using **winget**: